hmcts/artifactory-role/README.md

 Warning!
 ========

 This role makes disk changes, and should only be run against a box built for purpose.
+If run using Docker (which it shouldn't be) you risk data loss.

 The box in questions should have a preconfigured LVM setup for root, and a new (blank) disk.